 After each impedance test is completed, the next impedance test is scheduled to occur at an interval set by this menu.
-By setting the Z-Test Frequency to 'Default Settings' this will alter both the Z-Test frequency and Z-Test Start Time to check probe impedance daily at 11:30am.

 Note, it is possible to disable automatic impedance testing by setting this menu to 'disabled'.
 If automatic impedance testing is disabled it is necessary to manually perform impedance tests using the local keypad at regular intervals to monitor probe health.